flame-engine/flame/doc/other_modules/jenny/language/expressions/functions/misc.md

 ## if(condition, then, else)

-This function implements the ternary-if condition, it is equivalent to the `?:` operator in C/C++.
+This function implements the ternary-if condition, it is equivalent to the `?:` operator in Dart.

 The function evaluates its `condition` (which must be a boolean), and then returns either the value of `then` if the condition was `true`, or the value of `else` if the condition was `false`.
 The